-The telescopic bollard drops down into a galvanised steel ground socket that has been concreted into the ground.
-The telescopic bollard is fitted with a high security 10 pin anti-tamper lock on the head of the post that is operated with a key and locks in both the raised and lowered position.
-When your bollard is dropped into the ground, all you will see is a flat steel lid.
+The telescopic bollard drops down into a galvanised steel ground socket when not in use.
+Telescopic bollards are fitted with a high security integral lock on the head of the post that is operated with a key and locks in both the raised and lowered position.
+When your post is dropped into the concreted in ground socket, all you will see is a flat steel lid.

 Removable bollards also sit inside a concreted in ground socket when in use.
 Unlike the telescopic post, the removable bollard is lifted out of the socket completely when not in use.
 The lift out bollard is secured in place with a padlock and when not in use is stored away until it is needed back on duty.